 Okra seeds can be roasted and ground as a coffee substitute, similar to chicory, barley, and dandelion roots.
 [11]https://www.instructables.com/id/Coffee-From-Okra-Seeds/

-Delicious and nutritious, okra is another wonderful food with benefits
+Delicious and nutritious, okra is another wonderful food with many health benefits.

 Okra Steamed with Dressing